 Rameau publishes La Génération Harmonique.

 in which he condemned Rameau's Génération

 As a response to Desfontaines, Thérèse des

-Hayes (Mrs La Pouplinière), Rameau's pupil, publishes "Etude
+Hayes (Mrs La Pouplinière), Rameau's pupil, wrote "Etude

 sur la Génération Harmonique de Rameau" (Study on

-et le Contre, a magazine headed by Abbé Prévost.
+Pour et le Contre, a magazine run by the Abbé Prévost.

 (see text in French).

 Construction of the Theatre San Carlo in Naples.